mhered/cpp_tutorial/README.md

 ### OO design considerations (lesson #78)

+* not a fan of upfront design, prefers iterative design: prototype then refactor
+* try to encapsulate code in reusable, self-contained classes

+1. write a demo SDL program following the documentation
+2. encapsulate it in a `Screen` class.
+Very reusable code to setup and tear down
+3. Event handling was put in the method`Screen::process_events()` because it was very simple, but could have been potentially a separate class
+4. particle entities were clear candidates to create its own`Particle` class
+5. the code to deal with the big group of particles in `Swarm` class: create, delete, visit all particles to update them.
+Nothing SDL specific, so it is also reusable.
+6. `Swarm` and `Screen` are independent from each other. `Swarm::get_particles()` returns an array of particles and `Screen::set_pixel()` accesses individual pixels.
+We have a lot of code in the `particle_explosion.cpp`, we could imagine a class that knows about `Swarm` and `Screen` and connects them, wouldn't be very reusable.
+7. `Screen::box_blur()` could also have been a separate class.

 ## What next (lesson #77)

 - Exceptions
 - File handling
 - Standard Template Library (STL)

 ## 23_prefix_postfix  (lesson #79)